makersacademy/chitter-challenge/html_design_recipe.md

   let(:app) { Application.new }

   context "GET /" do
-    it 'returns 200 OK' do
+    it 'returns 200 OK and lists all posts' do
       # Assuming the post with id 1 exists.
       response = get('/posts?id=1')